MarcoGorelli/polars-plugins-tutorial/docs/arrays.md

 Ok(out?.into_series())
 ```

+That's it.
 What does the result look like?
 In `run.py`, we have:

 ```python